katebeavis/digital-garden/js-the-hard-parts/closures.md

 Functions get a new local memory when they are run/executed

-They are "functions with memories"
+They are 'functions with memories'

 ## Functions with memories

 - When our functions get called, we create a live store of data (local memory/variable environment/state) for that function's execution context

-- When the function finsihes executing, its local memory is deleted (except the returned value)
+- When the function finishes executing, its local memory is deleted (except the returned value)

 - But what if our functions could hold onto live data between executions?